ignition-is-go/rship-touchdesigner/README.md

 > NOTE: As of 2025/03/21 Rship-Touchdesigner currently supports all primitive data types.
 COMPs/OPs and Python are currently unsupported.

-## Using Notch TOPs
+## Use Notch TOPs

-1. Add an 'rship' tag to any Notch TOP
+1. Tag a Notch TOP 'rship' and save the project
-2. Save the project
 3. Verify the Notch layers and their parameters appear in the rship GUI as targets

 ## Targets, Actions, and Emitters